-During the coronavirus pandemic, remote working has become common within certain industries where physical attendance at the workplace is not critical.
-Remote working is likely to remain to some extent after the health crisis has subsided.
+Following the coronavirus pandemic, remote working has become common within certain industries where physical attendance at the workplace is not critical, with the trend becoming more permanent.
 This would reduce the number of passengers traveling to and from city centres at peak times.
-Whilst contracted lease revenue is not dependent on passenger numbers or usage of trains, a long-term decline in peak demand may lead to operators leasing fewer vehicles.
+Whilst contracted lease revenue is not dependent on passenger numbers or usage of trains, a long-term decline in peak demand may lead to operators leasing fewer vehicles in the future.
 However, previous levels of overcrowding on certain services may limit the reduction in vehicles even if passenger demand reduces.
-In addition, remote working may only become more common on certain days (for example Mondays and Fridays) such that peak rail demand does not reduce significantly.
+In addition, remote working has become more common only on certain days (for example Mondays and Fridays) such that peak rail demand does not reduce significantly.
 Lastly if fewer vehicles are required in the future, Angel Trains could reduce its fleet to match demand by replacing fewer life-expired vehicles with new vehicles.
 We expect this would result in lower debt because new vehicles are mostly debt funded.